ZoeyPortfolio/Cyclistic-Bike-Share-Project/README.md

 The dataset, provided by Lyft Bikes and Scooters, LLC ("Bikeshare") through the Divvy system, and owned by the City of Chicago, was extensive.

-### I utilized Microsoft SQL to clean and process the data, performing tasks such as:
+### I utilized Microsoft SQL to clean and transform the data, performing tasks such as:
-1. converting datetime values to character months
+1. converting DateTime values to character months
 2. extracting and rounding time portions
 3. converting times to numerical representations
 4. calculating the length of rides